SuperOfficeDocs/superoffice-docs/release-notes/10.2/mobile/index.md

 uid: news-mobile-10.2
 description: Release notes.
 What's new in SuperOffice Mobile CRM 10.2
-author: SuperOffice AS – Research and Development so.date: 03.27.2023
+author: SuperOffice AS – Research and Development so.date: 06.13.2023
 keywords: mobile
 so.version: 10.2
-so.topic: custom tasks, new button, SharePoint, filter, request
+so.topic: custom tasks, new button, SharePoint, filter, request, dashboard
 ---

 # New and improved SuperOffice Mobile CRM